How To Store Cryptocurrency Safely in 2022

 In addition, follow these tips to minimize the chances of losing your crypto.

 Be Aware Of Phishing Sites.
 Whether you're connecting to exchange or online wallet, confirm that you're logging in to the right address.
 Many bogus websites imitate exchanges for the sole purpose of stealing your login data.
 Always check whether the website address is correct.

 Use a Secure Wi-Fi Connection.
-Never connect to your online wallet, exchange account or another critical security point via public WiFi.
-Even when you’re at a presumably safe place, make sure your WiFi access point uses strong encryption like WPA-2 protocol.
+Never connect to your online wallet, exchange account, or another critical security point via public WiFi.
+Even when you're at a presumably safe place, make sure your WiFi access point uses strong encryption like the WPA-2 protocol.

 Two-factor Authentication.
 Always secure your accounts with 2FA.
 Whenever possible, use software or hardware 2FA instruments rather than SMS.

 Whitelist IP and Withdrawal Addresses.
 If you have a static IP address, use it for your safety.
 Make sure that only you can access your accounts and funds.

 Double-check Crypto Addresses.
 Some malicious programs can edit and paste a wrong transaction address whenever you send a transaction.
 Typically, the new address belongs to an attacker.
 It's better to be safe than sorry.

 Use Security Measures You Can Handle.
 Some people never feel secure and go to the furthest lengths to secure their cryptocurrency.
 However, they forget that they can also lose crypto to their security tools.

 Losing access to your accounts, funds, or wallets is as common as hacks.
 Don't overcomplicate your security if that's not what you're into anyway.
 Strive for an appropriate balance between complexity and security.